CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is too terse and lacks a 'Use when...' clause, making it difficult for Claude to know when to select this skill over others.
-While it names a specific domain (neural networks in E2B sandboxes with Flow Nexus), it doesn't enumerate concrete capabilities or provide natural trigger terms that users would commonly use.
+While it names a specific domain (neural networks in E2B sandboxes with Flow Nexus), it doesn't list enough concrete actions or include natural trigger terms users would employ.
+The product-specific terminology may help with distinctiveness but hurts discoverability.

 Suggestions